Group Participation Policy and Guidelines

 Communities/Collections Available for Group Participation

 Evaluation.
-Materials that are submitted to the Open Dissemination and ETD communities do not undergo traditional peer-review.
+Materials that are submitted to the Open Dissemination and ETD communities do not undergo peer-review prior to posting in the repository.
 Instead, they are accepted as reputation-based submissions or degree-based submissions.

 Peer Review.
-Acceptable manuscripts and educational materials submitted by faculty, clinicians, leaders, researchers, and exceptional students will be routed through the repository's peer-review journal portal, upon request.
+Acceptable manuscripts submitted by faculty, clinicians, leaders, researchers, and exceptional students will be routed through the repository's peer-review journal portal, upon request (coming 2022).
 This is the exception and not the rule for group participants.
 Submissions from individual members of a group participant does not guarantee acceptance and publication via the peer-review portal.

 Note to participating schools of nursing: DNP capstones in the form of manuscripts are not eligible for peer-review as large classes of students will overwhelm the repository's review system.